-As Americares director of international emergency response, Cora Nally leads responses to earthquakes, floods, cyclones and other sudden-onset international crises.
+As Americares director of international emergency response, Cora Nally, PhD(c), MPH, leads responses to earthquakes, floods, cyclones and other sudden-onset crises worldwide.
 She is responsible for coordinating large-scale deliveries of medicines and relief supplies, deploying and managing emergency response field teams and restoring health services for disaster-affected communities.

-Before working with Project HOPE, Nally served as a technical and project management consultant at Equipping Africa, a nonprofit organization that builds medical capacity through mentorship-based health care training.
-Prior to that, Nally served as a technical and project management consultant for The Mango Tree, an organization that improves educational opportunities and sustainable livelihoods for disadvantaged children and young people in Sub-Saharan Africa.
+Nally also served as a consultant for Equipping Africa, a nonprofit organization that builds medical capacity through mentorship-based health care training and for The Mango Tree, an organization that improves educational opportunities and sustainable livelihoods for disadvantaged children and young people in Sub-Saharan Africa.
 Additionally, Nally served as a technical and project management consultant for John Snow, Inc., where she oversaw health programs in Nairobi, Kenya and Tbilisi, Georgia.